Get in Touch

 • Observing inputs, outputs, internal relays, timers, and counters.

-• Employing controlled test methods, including force operations where permitted.
+• Employing controlled testing methods, including force operations where permitted.

 PLC Diagnostics and Fault Finding

-• Identifying problems related to communication, configuration, and logic.
+• Identifying issues related to communication, configuration, and logic.

-• Interpreting PLC status information and diagnostic messages.
+• Interpreting PLC status information and diagnostic messages effectively.

 Practical Troubleshooting Workshop